Car Test Centre, England

 How many tests are taken at Newport (Isle of Wight) each year?

-Newport (Isle of Wight) has recorded 4.3K tests in the available DVSA data, of which 2.3K passed and 2.1K failed.
-The yearly trend chart on this page shows how volume and pass rate have moved across recent reporting periods.
+Newport (Isle of Wight) has recorded 11.1K tests in the available DVSA data, of which 5.6K passed and 5.5K failed.
+The trend chart on this page plots how both volume and pass rate have changed across the recent DVSA reporting periods.

-How do I book a driving test at Newport (Isle of Wight)?
+How do I book a test at Newport (Isle of Wight) and what do I need?

 How long is the wait for a driving test at Newport (Isle of Wight)?

-The estimated wait at Newport (Isle of Wight) is around 10 weeks (moderate demand).
-That figure is modelled from regional demand patterns reported in the National Audit Office investigation into car driving test waiting times, the DVSA Despatch blog updates, and this centre's test volume of 4.3K lifetime tests.
-Wait times peak in June and July and ease in November and December.
+The estimated wait at Newport (Isle of Wight) is about 9 to 13 weeks (moderate demand).
+That range is modelled from regional demand patterns reported in the National Audit Office investigation into car driving test waiting times, the DVSA Despatch blog updates, and this centre's test volume of 11.1K lifetime tests, so treat it as an estimate rather than a live figure.
+Across the UK, waits peak in June and July and ease in November and December.
 For live availability, check the official DVSA booking service.

 Source